 Uganda’s Electricity Sector Overview

 - Hits: 63232

-The current Status of Uganda’s Electricity Sector
+The current status of Uganda’s Electricity Supply Industry

-The structure of Uganda’s Electricity Sector
+The structure of Uganda’s Electricity Supply Industry

 The Electricity Regulatory Authority